Tensa53/tensa53.github.io/_pages/about.md

 Apart from my name, you can find me somewhere online with the nickname of Tensa53.

 Tensa Zangetsu is the Zanpakuto spirit of Ichigo, the protagonist of the anime Bleach.
 I really liked a lot this show when I was younger, so I decided to pick this one as my username.
-Sometimes I also use Tensa as my profile pic (look on your right).
+Sometimes I also use Tensa as my profile pic (look the image).

 Talking about the 53, this is the number I use the most when I'm playing organized basketball in a team.
 I've been using this one since I was a kid.